 Skiing in the resort

 Located on the sunny side of the Mont Blanc, skiing in Courmayeur is divided into two sectors.
-The main ski area of Checrouit is best for sunny morning skiing whilst Val Veny on the opposite side of the ridge is popular in the afternoon so you can follow the sun over.
+The main ski area of Checrouit is best for sunny morning skiing whilst Val Veny on the opposite side of the ridge is popular in the afternoon - you can follow the sun over.

 Absolute beginners have a couple of nursery slopes to get to grips with snow plough turns but ski holidays in Courmayeur are best suited to intermediates with the majority of the runs being red.
 Slopes are varied, tree lined and offer stunning alpine scenery.

 Advanced skiers have a few black runs on the Val Veny side, as well as the off-piste runs from the summit of Cresta d’Arp.
-Courmayeur used to have a much larger ski area until 64 of their runs were re-classified as off-piste itineraries meaning there is plenty to explore, enough a season let alone a short break.
+Courmayeur used to have a much larger ski area until 64 of their runs were re-classified as off-piste itineraries meaning there is plenty to explore, enough for a season let alone a short break.

 Courmayeur exudes a cosmopolitan atmosphere, especially at weekends when the resort is bustling with guests from Milan who have popped by for a weekend on the slopes.